Marj Brasch: Storylines

-Working behind the front desk at Shortland Street clinic, Marj and her husband Tom (Adrian Keeling) were horrified when their teenage son Stuart (Martin Henderson) claimed that he was the father of a baby that had been delivered.
-It was quickly revealed that Stuart's eldest brother Darryl (Mark Ferguson) was the real father.
-Marj never discovered this, though Tom had his suspicions.
-Marj suspected Tom was having an affair with Irene Raynor (Jan Saussey) but was embarrassed when it turned out not to be the case and apologetically nursed Tom through his health scares.
-In late 1992, Marj's illegitimate daughter Jane (Katherine McRae) who she adopted out at birth, made contact, infuriating Tom.
-Tom fled Ferndale and an upset Marj began to date the policeman behind his disappearance – Laurie (Chic Littlewood).
+Working behind the front desk at Shortland Street clinic since its inception, Marj was introduced as a gossip-fueled face of the reception.
+She and her husband Tom (Adrian Keeling) were horrified when their teenage son Stuart (Martin Henderson) claimed that he was the father of a baby that had been delivered.
+It was quickly revealed that Stuart's eldest brother Darryl (Mark Ferguson) was the real father, though Marj never discovered this, Tom had his suspicions.
+Causing controversy within the clinic by ostracising Jaki Manu (Nancy Brunning) due to an HIV scare, and speculating on Meredith (Stephanie Wilkin) and Hone (Temuera Morrison) dating despite being in relationships, the staff realised Marj was an efficient way to spread information to their colleagues.
+Marj reported Tom to officials for sleep problems that resulted in a near-crash, leading to the marriage to end.
+Devastated, she suspected Tom was having an affair with Irene Raynor (Jan Saussey) but when this turned out to be a brief flirtation, and Tom was returned to work, they reconciled and she nursed Tom through his health scares.
+In late 1992, Marj's illegitimate daughter Jane (Katherine McRae) who she adopted out at birth, made contact, infuriating Tom that the lie had been kept for 30 years.
+He fled Ferndale and an upset Marj began to date policeman Laurie (Chic Littlewood).

-Tom returned however but succumbed to a heart attack.
-Marj reunited with Laurie and after a scare where Marj was accidentally poisoned by chemicals on his farm, they realised their love and married in 1994.
+Marj and Laurie spent months tracking Tom or a body, to no avail.
+As 1993 ended he returned having spent time in a cult but succumbed to a heart attack.
+In her grief Marj reunited with Laurie and moved to his farm.
+After a scare where Marj was accidentally poisoned by rural chemicals, they realised their love and married in 1994.
 The two became foster parents to Lulu Chatfield (Meighan Desmond) and Marj was devastated when her son Darryl drowned.
-Marj began to tire of community services in Ferndale and put herself forward firstly to the council, much to the amusement of her co-workers, before deciding to run for parliament in the 1996 election.
-Marj won the majority vote to sit for Ferndale in the New Zealand parliament.
-She, Laurie and Lulu departed Ferndale.
+Behind the reception desk Marj saw the reality of the Ferndale community, recognising the poor services in town.
+Much to the amusement of her colleagues she put herself forward to be a city councilor, shocking them all when she won.
+Advocating for the community whilst still working part-time behind the desk, Marj fell into political scandal when she funded Nick's (Karl Burnett) dodgy cleaning materials business.
+Soon after, a vacancy opened in the area for the 1996 general election; Marj ran and won the majority vote to sit for Ferndale in the New Zealand parliament, quitting Shortland Street.